 Because of these factors, cells tend to be small.
 The smaller a cell is, the larger its surface area to volume ratio, and the more efficiently it can function.
 This is why, for example, the cells lining our intestines have tiny, finger-like projections.
 These projections increase the surface area of the cells, allowing them to absorb nutrients more efficiently.

-So, in a nutshell, the surface area to volume ratio is a key factor in determining the size and shape of cells, as well as their ability to function efficiently.
-Understanding this concept can help us understand why cells are the way they are and how they interact with their environment.
+In a nutshell, the surface area to volume ratio is crucial for cell size and shape.
+It affects their ability to function efficiently.
+Understanding this concept explains why cells are the way they are and how they interact with their environment.

 Energy Conversion